top of page

 Your healthcare provider will assess your ADHD traits over six months and may also evaluate whether any of your traits could be attributed to another medical or psychiatric condition.

-For adults to receive an ADHD diagnosis, traits must have been present before the age of 12.
+For adults to receive an adult ADHD diagnosis, traits must have been present before the age of 12.
 Therefore, boys are more frequently diagnosed with ADHD than girls, largely because teachers and other adults more commonly notice common ADHD traits in boys.

 For those who go undiagnosed, untreated ADHD can negatively impact various aspects of your life, including relationships, work, and academic performance.